-Many celebrities can be a law unto themselves, courting controversy by the things they say or do.in Eating live bats on stage, promoting teen pregnancies or even proclaiming their fame eclipses God.
-Two musical icons, Elvis Presley and Michael Jackson, were both rumored to have manufactured their passings in order to maintain a well earned private life away from public scrutiny.
+Many celebrities can be a law unto themselves, courting controversy by the things they say or do.
+Eating live bats on stage, promoting teen pregnancies or even proclaiming their fame eclipses God.
+Two musical icons, Elvis Presley and Michael Jackson were both rumored to have manufactured their passings in order to maintain a well earned private life away from public scrutiny.

-Officially, The Beatles press office have always denied the rumours and reports.
-Paul McCartney himself, along with writing partner John Lennon, have incorporated these rumors into their music on a tongue-in-cheek basis but with an aire of cynicism of those that began and supported the rumors.
+Officially, The Beatles press office has always denied the rumors and reports.
+Paul McCartney himself, along with writing partner John Lennon, have incorporated these rumors into their music on a tongue-in-cheek basis but with an air of the cynicism of those that began and supported the rumors.
 Sales of Beatles music increased in the wake of the legend and might have even helped cement their legacy for music lovers to this day.

 The power of the rumor has seen it published in a 1970s Batman comic, a feature of Beatles parody The Rutles and even appear as part of a 2006 Spanish soap opera!